dictyBase/dictybase.github.com/source/obo-loader/index.markdown

 Read the post [here](/obo-loading) to understand the ontology data model.

-In short,  we create a loader class under *Modware* namespace inside the [Modware-Loader](/install-modware-loader) distribution.
-Then we invoke bunch of methods which more or less encapsulates various stages of obo data [model](/obo-loading).

 ##Overall design
 We create a [Modware-Loader](/install-modware-loader) application module which instantiate a __Loader__ class and then call various loading specific methods on it.
 The __Loader__